Dionic10/stream-hub-auth-server/README.md

 Authentication and authorization server for private Stremio Web instances.
 Implements whitelist-based access control using Stremio account authentication.

+> **⚠️ Compatibility Notice:** This auth server is designed to work exclusively with the [Dionic10/stremio-web](https://github.com/Dionic10/stremio-web) fork, which includes the AuthGuard component and auth integration.
+It is **not compatible** with the official Stremio Web repository.

 ## Features

 * **Stremio Account Integration** - Users log in with their existing Stremio credentials